-Feel free to share comments and questions at any time via email at email@example.com or by phone at 250 655 5442.
-You are also more than welcome to stop by Town Hall in-person during business hours to chat with the Climate Action Coordinator about the plan.
+The two engagement periods for the Climate Action Plan update have concluded and feedback has been incorporated into the plan, but you are still welcome to share comments and questions at any time via email at email@example.com or by phone at 250-655-5442.
+You can also stop by Town Hall in person during business hours to chat with the Climate Action Coordinator about the plan.

 - Draft Climate Action Plan pop-up open houses (April 16 + 22, 2022)

 - The Climate Action Plan Survey (Nov 18-Dec 17, 2021)